 B O O K S

-Nigel Slater is the author of eight cookery books, a memoir and a collection of essays.
+Nigel Slater is the author of nine cookery books, a memoir and a collection of essays.
 He is published in Great Britain by Fourth Estate, in the United States by Ten Speed Press at Random House, by Fontaine Uitgevers in the Netherlands and in Germany by DuMont Buchverlag.
-His books have been published and edited by Louise Haines for over twenty years.
+His books have been published and edited by Louise Haines for over twenty five years.
 His book Eat is currently being translated into five languages.
 His books are all in print.

 J O U R N A L I S M